OutlawAndy/flash-cable/README.md

-# Flash::Cable (WIP)
+# FlashCable (WIP)

-Middleware + plumbing for delivering Flash messages via ActionCable.
+Flash over ActionCable, a Rails::Engine.

+For fancy, SPA-style user notifications, just assign Flash normally in your controllers.
+FlashCable will intercept them at the middleware layer and deliver them via ActionCable.

 ## Installation